Live from the Southern Command in sunny South Florida.

 She'd be happy.

-But in the Senate, it's a little different because these guys are only, you know, only a third of the place is up for reelection every two years.
+But in the Senate, it's a little different because these guys are only, you know, only a third of the place is up for re-election every two years.

-And Dingy Harry is up uh next year.
+And Dingy Harry is up next year.

-Now here is the reason that they probably do not think they're committing suicide.
+Now, here is the reason that they probably do not think they're committing suicide.

 You've heard that the bill doesn't get implemented until 2013.

-Now what's magical about that is is that 2012 is the presidential year.
+Now, what's magical about that is, is that 2012 is the presidential year.

 That's interesting because the impact of this bill will not be felt before the presidential race in 2012.

-I guess that's Paul's.
+I guess that's Paulo's name.

-And the way they come in with these low numbers like Reed got for $848 billion, is that the health care aspect doesn't start, the benefits, the spending doesn't start until year three or four.
+And the way they come in with these low numbers like we'd got for $848 billion is that the health care aspect doesn't start.

 But the tax increases and everything else start immediately.

-Now, Snerdley asked me yesterday, it's a long way, Bob, of getting to the answer you want, but I need to set it all up.
+It's a long way, Bob, of getting to the answer you want, but I need to set it all up.

-I mean, people's taxes start going up, all these new fees, uh, you have to have insurance, and if you don't have it, you go to if all that stuff starts in 2010 or even eleven, how can that not have a negative impact on the Democrats?
+I mean, people's taxes start going up, all these new fees, you have to have insurance, and if you don't have it, you go to all that stuff starts in 2010 or even 11.

 And that got me to thinking.

-What if when they say the bill isn't implemented until 2013, what if they mean the tax increases aren't implemented until 2013 and the health spending doesn't start till 2016.
+What if when they say the bill isn't implemented until 2013, what if they mean the tax increases aren't implemented until 2013 and the health spending doesn't start till 2016?

-Now I don't know if that's the case.
+Now, I don't know if that's the case.

-I'm gonna endeavor to find out because it is crucial because if they if they pass this thing any time in the next six months, Obama's gonna sign it, and the tax increases start immediately, then there is gonna be a negative impact on these guys, and they are playing kamikaze with themselves.
+I'm going to endeavor to find out because it is crucial because if they pass this thing anytime in the next six months, Obama's going to sign it and the tax increases start immediately, then there is going to be a negative impact on these guys.

 They are committing suicide.

-And I don't believe they're gonna I I hard for me to believe that they would uh think they could withstand that.
+And I don't believe they're going to, hard for me to believe that they would think they could withstand that because these tax increases are massive.

 They are all over the place.